jlehosky/Lehosky-Portfolio/FinalProject.md

-**United States Environmental Protection Agency – Outdoor Air Quality Data Website**

-I will be using daily AQI data from the EPA to visually display the improvement of the AQI in Allegheny County from the 1980’s until present day.
+**United States Environmental Protection Agency – Outdoor Air Quality Data Website** I will be using daily AQI data from the EPA to visually display the improvement of the AQI in Allegheny County from the 1980’s until present day.
 * https://www.epa.gov/outdoor-air-quality-data
 * https://www.epa.gov/outdoor-air-quality-data/air-data-multiyear-tile-plot

 **Tree Pittsburgh**
 I will be using resources provided by Tree Pittsburgh to highlight:
-* The tangible benefits of urban forests
+1. The tangible benefits of urban forests
-* Resources available to readers who want to take action by volunteering, donating, learning, and more
+1. Resources available to readers who want to take action by volunteering, donating, learning, and more

 * https://www.treepittsburgh.org/resource/benefits-of-trees/
 * https://www.treepittsburgh.org/resource/pittsburgh-urban-forest-master-plan/

 *Note: I may tentatively incorporate a timeline of urban forestry practices in Pittsburgh, and if so, it would be scraped from this historical background file: https://www.treepittsburgh.org/wp-content/uploads/2016/11/pittsburgh_urban_forest_master_plan_201208_-_05-08_historical_background.pdf*

+**Western Pennsylvania Regional Data Center: City of Pittsburgh Trees** I may use raw data from this very large dataset (45,703 trees and counting!) to supplement information regarding the current state of the Pittsbugh urban forest and the benefits that urban trees provide:  https://data.wprdc.org/dataset/city-trees

 ## Inital Sketches & Storyboard